medmonds19/latin102portfolio/quiz2.md

 6. In Egypt, Hercules killed the priest Busiris.
 Busiris regularly sacrificed foreigners.

+     - in egypt, hercules killed the priest busiris, who regularly sacrificed foreigners.
+     - qui
+     - busiris is masc sing
+     - latin pronoun is nominative because relative pronoun is subject

 7. Prometheus’ heart was devoured by an eagle.
 Hercules shot the eagle dead with his arrows.

+    - prometheus' heart was devoured by an eagle, whom hercules shot with his arrows
+    - quam
+    - eagle is antecedent, fem sing
+    - latin pronoun is accusative because relative pronoun, aquilam, is accusative

 8. Lycus tried to kill Megara and her sons Therimachus and Ophites.
 Lycus was killed by Hercules.

+    - lycus, who was killed by hercules, tried to kill megara and her sons therimachus          and ophites
+    - qui
+    - lycus is masc sing
+    - latin pronoun is nominative because relative pronoun is nominative

 9. Hercules stole a tripod from the temple at Delphi.
 Apollo refused to give Hercules an oracle.

+    - hercules, whom apollo refused to give an oracle, stole a tripod from the temple at        delphi
+    - quem
+    - hercules is masc sing
+    - latin pronoun is accusative because relative pronoun is direct object

 10. Hercules killed his own wife Megara.
 Juno drove threw Hercules into a fit of madness.

+    - hercules, whom juno drove into a fit of madness, killed his own wife Megara.
+    - quem
+    - hercules is masc sing
+    - latin pronoun is accusative since relative pronoun is direct object.